 - Chest Blaster: Can fire a yellow laser from the glowing patches on his chest and face.

 - Deal with the Devil: Klaus Eckhart made one with the Spirit Parasites in order to be able to serve the Radical Destruction Bringer, transforming into Bizorm.

 - Evil Counterpart: As the title of the episode suggests, Klaus and Gamu are very similar in many ways.
 Both were insecure about how as members of Alchemy Stars, people treated them differently for their genius intellect, so they sought comfort by turning towards more powerful entities.
 But whereas Gamu turned to the benevolent Ultraman Gaia to protect Earth to conquer his fear, Klaus fell for it and chose the Radical Destruction Bringer to become even greater.

 - The Man Behind the Man: Klaus had placed a transmission diode in Sigma-Zuigul so when the robot captured Gamu, his XIG-NAVI would be infected to allow Satanbizor to visit Gamu in his dreams and lure him to Germany.

-- The Mole: Although a member of Alchemy Stars, he was actually in service of the Root of Destruction after the Crisis supercomputer revealed the threat of humans to him and Fujimiya.
+- The Mole: Although a member of Alchemy Stars, he was actually in service of the Radical Destruction Bringer after the Crisis supercomputer revealed the threat of humans to him and Fujimiya.

-- Was Once a Man: Used to be a German Alchemy Stars member until he was swayed to the side of the Root of Destruction as he believed humans should embrace the Radical Destruction Bringer's power to become greater.
+- Was Once a Man: Used to be a German Alchemy Stars member until he was swayed to the side of the Radical Destruction Bringer as he believed humans should embrace its power to become greater.
 He became Bizorm by merging with the Spirit Parasites.

 - First Appearance: The Silver Eyes of Izac